Kid’s Dress Up Station

 Its price tag of $44.99 was a little rich for my thrifty tastes, so I pimped out my mom to use her Seniors Discount (and her truck) and got it for $35 – thanks, Mom!
 The cashier was also hard-pressed to believe my beautiful mom was over 55 (just barely, right Mom?)
 I hope I get those genetics!

 Anyways, so enough jibber jabber – let’s move on to the transformation of this kids dress-up station.
 For the actual HOW-TO please refer to the post “How to Paint Cabinets and Furniture”

 Here’s how this bad boy looked when I found him…

-	While it earned points for being solid wood, someone had used a semi-transparent blue stain on it and it was ticky-tacky.
+While it earns points for being solid wood, someone had used a semi-transparent blue stain on it and it was ticky-tacky.

-	Inside the cabinet area there was wallpaper backing that was older than dirt.
-So I used a simple mix of fabric softener and warm water (1:4) and soaked it for 2 minutes and it came off easy-peasy using a plastic scraper – phew.
+Inside the cabinet area, there was wallpaper backing that was older than dirt.
+So I used a simple mix of fabric softener and warm water (1:4) and soaked it for two minutes and it came off easy-peasy using a plastic scraper – phew.

 And here is how it turned out…(drum roll please)

 I couldn’t decide between painting it pink or chartreuse – so I decided to live on the wild side and I’m glad I did – it’s cutie patootie!